Reentrant localization in a quasiperiodic chain with correlated hopping sequences: Introduction

-Quasiperiodic systems, which lie between periodic and random systems, exhibit a wealth of unconventional phenomena.
-These include localization-delocalization transitions at finite disorder strengths~\cite{aubry1980analyticity,harper1955general,jitomirskaya1999metal,aulbach2004phase}, fractal spectra~\cite{kohmoto1983localization,ostlund1983one,kohmoto1984cantor,kohmoto1987critical,jagannathan2021fibonacci}, and critical eigenstates~\cite{suck2013quasicrystals}.
-Two paradigmatic quasiperiodic models are the Aubry-Andr\'{e}-Harper (AAH) model~\cite{aubry1980analyticity,harper1955general} and the Fibonacci model~\cite{kohmoto1983localization,ostlund1983one,jagannathan2021fibonacci,roche1997electronic,dal2003light,mace2016fractal}.
+Quasiperiodic systems occupy an intermediate regime between periodic and random structures, displaying phenomena such as localization-delocalization transitions at finite modulation strengths~\cite{aubry1980analyticity,harper1955general,jitomirskaya1999metal,aulbach2004phase}, fractal energy spectra~\cite{kohmoto1983localization,ostlund1983one,kohmoto1984cantor,kohmoto1987critical}, and critical eigenstates characteristic of quasicrystals~\cite{suck2013quasicrystals,jagannathan2021fibonacci}.
+Two paradigmatic examples are the Aubry-Andr\'{e}-Harper (AAH) model~\cite{aubry1980analyticity,harper1955general} and the Fibonacci model~\cite{jagannathan2021fibonacci,roche1997electronic,dal2003light,mace2016fractal}, both of which have been extensively studied for their spectral, transport, and optical properties.
 The AAH model introduces incommensurate modulations either in the on-site potentials (diagonal) or in the hopping amplitudes (off-diagonal), or both (generalized).
-In its non-interacting diagonal AAH form, it features a self-dual symmetry leading to a simultaneous localization transition of all eigenstates at a critical disorder strength.
+In its non-interacting diagonal AAH form, it features a self-dual symmetry leading to a simultaneous localization transition of all eigenstates at a critical modulation strength.
 This self-duality facilitates an exact analytical determination of the transition point, offering deep insight into the nature of the extended and localized phases.
 On the other hand, the Fibonacci model incorporates a binary modulation of parameters following the Fibonacci substitution rule.
 Its spectrum is singular continuous, and the eigenstates are neither fully localized nor extended but are instead critical with fractal characteristics at all values of the modulation strength~\cite{kohmoto1983localization,ostlund1983one}.
 Despite these differences, the AAH and Fibonacci models belong to the same topological class and can be viewed as two limiting cases of the interpolating Aubry-Andr\'{e}-Fibonacci (IAAF) model~\cite{kraus2012topological}.